quietui/quiet/docs/docs/developers/contributing.md

 ## Code contributions & licensing

-By submitting a contribution to this project, you agree to license your entire contribution under the same terms of the project's current or future license(s) chosen by the maintainer.
+By submitting a contribution to this project, you agree to license your entire contribution under the same terms of the project's current or future license(s) as chosen by the maintainer.
 This includes open source and/or commercial licenses.
-The author reserves the right to change the license(s) as necessary to ensure the longevity of the project.
+The copyright holder reserves the right to change the license(s) as necessary to ensure the longevity of the project.

 If you do not agree to license your contribution under these terms, do not make contributions to the project.
 Unless otherwise noted:

-- The project's source code is licensed under the [AGPL 3.0](https://www.gnu.org/licenses/agpl-3.0.en.html)
+- The project's source code is licensed under the [PolyForm Noncommercial License 1.0.0](https://github.com/quietui/quiet/blob/main/LICENSE)
 - Code examples in the documentation are public domain
 - The website and documentation are copyrighted and may not be reproduced without prior written consent from the maintainer